Loading...

 35% said they were not aware of Making Tax Digital

-MTD is not on every landlord's radar, and not well understood, of those that were familiar there was a mixed understanding of what was required from them.
+MTD is not on every landlord's radar, and not well understood; of those who were familiar, there was mixed understanding of what was required from them.

-Bookkeeping, a new and improved transaction, tax deadline, and submission management tool
+Bookkeeping: a comprehensive transaction, tax deadline, and submission management tool

-The current transactions list experience is too basic to provide value to our users.
-Users need to be able to see their property income and expenses from all sources, manage these transactions efficiently and effectively, and be able to see and submit their tax obligations.
+The current transactions list was too basic to provide real value.
+Users need to see their property income and expenses from all sources, manage these transactions efficiently, and submit their tax obligations.

-To build an effective Making Tax Digital solution, we needed a solid understanding of HMRC's full requirements to allow our users to send a complete and compliant tax submission, to HMRC, via their MTD APIs.
+To build an effective Making Tax Digital solution, we needed a solid understanding of HMRC's requirements to enable complete and compliant tax submissions via their MTD APIs.

 40% confidence uplift